Table 6.48 — EEs for EAs whose label begins with M

 CHEMICAL_DUMPING_GROUND Dumping ground for chemical waste.
 17

-CONSTRUCTION_PRHBT The erection of permanent or temporary fixed <STRUCTURE>s or artificial <ISLAND>s is prohibited.
+CONSTRUCTION_PRHBT The erection of permanent or temporary fixed <STRUCTURE>s or artificial <ISLAND>s is prohibited; construction prohibited.
 18

 CONTIGUOUS_ZONE Contiguous zone.
 19